Mauro Ferrari: Research interests

 Ferrari's research uses nanotechnology, microtechnology, physical sciences, mathematics, biomechanics, and material sciences to develop new technologies for health care applications like drug delivery and cancer therapeutics.
-He leads two Physical Sciences in Oncology centers, within the network of research centers sponsored by the National Cancer Institute of the National Institutes of Health.
-The research of these centers focused on understanding the physical and biomechanical biological barriers that reduce the efficacy of cancer therapeutics and immunotherapy.
+He leads a physical sciences in oncology center, one of a network of centers sponsored by the National Institutes of Health National Cancer Center.
+The research of this center focuses on understanding the physical and biomechanical biological barriers that reduce the efficacy of cancer therapeutics.
 He developed a new drug called iNPG-pDox, composed of silicon nanoparticles loaded with polymeric doxorubicin, that had better results at lower doses in animal models compared to standard doxorubicin chemotherapy for metastatic breast cancer.

 Published works

-Ferrari has produced more than 500 publications, including seven books and 41 issued patents in the US and Europe.
-In June 2020, Ferrari and collaborators had a publication retracted from Science Advances Journal due to various image duplications suggesting possible scientific misconduct.
-In this publication, Ferrari was a middle author.
-Not being a first, senior, or corresponding author, he had no oversight over the work contributed to the paper by others, including the duplicated images.
+Ferrari has produced more than 350 publications, including seven books and 41 issued patents in the US and Europe.
+In June 2020, Ferrari and his lab colleagues had a publication retracted from Science Advances Journal due to various image duplications suggesting possible scientific misconduct.

-In The Arts

-Ferrari has published a book of memoirs and observations.
-He is frequently featured in public as a blues and jazz baritone saxophonist and singer.
-He has performed with Jacob Wendt, Milton Hopkins, Texas Johnny Boy, Barbara Errico, Mauro Constantini, Piero Sidoti.
-He has also recorded and released an album with LA Rhythm and Blues Band, where he is featured at lead vocalist and alto saxophone soloist.